omoz4real/omoz4real.github.io/_posts/2023-02-24-run-jakartaee-core-profile-application-on-javase.md

 ![Output](https://omoz4real.github.io/img/icons/output_6.png)

-I believe the main advantage of this is that you can package your JAX-RS/Jarkata REST application into a single executable JAR file which can be executed almost anywhere.
+Now we have a JAX-RS/Jakarta REST application packaged in an executable JAR file which can be run almost anywhere.